-For our candidates, examples of the information we store about you may include:
+For our candidates, examples of information we store about you may include:

 - Your name and contact details (i.e. address, home and mobile phone numbers, email address);

-- Details of your qualifications, experience, employment history (including job titles, salary and working hours) and interests;
+- Details of your qualifications, experience and employment history (including job titles, salary and working hours) and interests;

 - Details of your referees;

-- Information from references obtained about you from previous employers and/or education providers; and
+- Information from references obtained about you from previous employers and/or education providers.

 Information collected from other sources

-In general, we do not generally obtain personal information about our clients from other sources, but this can occur on occasion, such as information gained from:
+We do not generally obtain personal data about our clients from other sources, but this can occur on occasion, such as information gained from:

 - Professional social media sites where such information is in the public domain;